 What craft should I sell?

-Check out what’s popular on Amazon Handmade right now for some ideas to start.
+But if you’re doing a few crafts and you’re not sure which one to start with, check out what’s popular on Amazon Handmade right now for some ideas to start.

-I recommend reading our breakdown of the Etsy best sellers.
+I also recommend reading our breakdown of the Etsy best sellers.
 You’ll get a good idea of what some of the more popular craft items are and how much they sell for.

 After all, you want to be sure you have an audience first.